 From another perspective, lying between the computational complexities of the full and split conformal methods is \textit{jackknife prediction\/}.
 This method wish to make a better use of the training data than the split approach does and to cure as much as possible the connected loss of informational efficiency, when constructing the absolute residuals, due to the partition of old examples into two parts, without resorting at the same time to the extensive computations of the full conformal prediction.
 With this intention, it uses leave-one-out residuals to define prediction intervals.
 That is to say, for each example $z_i$ it trains a model $f_{-i}$ on the rest of the data sequence $(z_1, \dots, z_{i-1}, z_{i+1}, \dots, z_n)$ and computes the nonconformity score $R_i$ with respect to $f_{-i}.$

-The advantage of the jackknife method over the split conformal method is that it can often produce regions of shorter size.
+The advantage of the jackknife method over the split conformal method is that it can often produce regions of smaller size.
 However, in regression problems it is not guaranteed to have valid coverage in finite samples.
 As \cite{paper:lei2017} observe, the jackknife method has the finite sample in-sample coverage property: